costajob/app-servers/README.md

 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

 ### Crystal
-[Crystal](http://crystal-lang.org/) 0.18.0 is installed via homebrew.
+[Crystal](http://crystal-lang.org/) 0.18.2 is installed via homebrew.
-Crystal has a syntax vry close to Ruby, but brings some fresh features such as type checking and compilation to highly optimized native code.
+Crystal has a syntax very close to Ruby, but brings some fresh features such as type checking and compilation to highly optimized native code.
 In order to mimic dynamic languages Crystal relies on a global type inference algorithm.
 Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid blocking calls, but does not support parallelism out of the box.